leenathomas01/Research-index/README.md

 # Research Index
 *Updated March 5, 2026*

-This index maps a body of work exploring one recurring question:
+This index maps a body of work exploring the question:

 **How do complex systems remain stable even when primary assumptions fail?**